digitaltwinconsortium/ManufacturingOntologies/README.md

 #### Mapping OPC UA PubSub Datasets to the ISA95 Hierarchy Model

 UA Cloud Twin takes each OPC UA Field discovered in the received Dataset metadata and creates an ISA95 Work Unit asset for each.

+## Production Line Simulation

+This repository also contains a production line simulation made up of several Stations, leveraging the machine information model described above, as well as a simple Manufacturing Execution System (MES).
+Both the Stations and the MES are containerized for easy deployment.

 ### Default Simulation Configuration